 Gently remove the next layer of mask to spray the white portion of the paint scheme.
 Be very careful when removing the masking tape, as you want the flames and window masks to remain on the body.
 Hit three coats of white paint, starting with the same dusting coat as before and using a hair dryer in between to speed up drying.
 It's extremely important to let the paint fully cure before removing your Paint Masks or you could get jagged lines.
 Once you’re confident that your paint is dry, slowly remove all of the flames paint-mask pieces by pulling them away from your body, parallel along the paint line.
 Rub the window mask edges down one final time and then apply two coats of gunmetal paint to fill in the exposed portion, using the hair dryer between coats.

-STICKERS - For this body, we decided to go with xxx main Dark Bloom external decal (Part #S034).
-You’ll have to cut out the specific decals that you want to use with sharp scissors or a hobby knife, trying to trim as closely to the decal edge as possible.
+STICKERS - For this body, we used xxx main Dark Bloom External Decal (Part #S034).
+You’ll have to cut out specific pieces with sharp scissors or a hobby knife, trying to trim as closely to the decal edge as possible.
 Remember that external decals are printed on clear vinyl, so any excess border that is left around the decal won’t be very noticeable, anyway.
 Place your trimmed decals on the outside of your body to come up with a rough layout plan.

 Once you are ready to apply your decals, don’t just peel the backs off and stick away; you may end up with air bubbles, especially with larger stickers.
-The trick we like to use is to peel back a small portion of the sticker backing and then cut it away.
+The trick we like is to peel back a small portion of the sticker backing and then cut it away.
 This will allow you to move the decal around over the body without it sticking; then, once you’ve found your location, simply press down the exposed section of the decal to secure it in place.